 Whistler in the winter is basically Disneyland for skiers – a huge world-class resort with seemingly endless terrain.
-But there is so much more to Whistler in winter than skiing.
+But on this list of the best things to do in Whistler, I’ll prove to you that there is so much more to Whistler in winter than skiing.

 I live just up the road from Whistler in Squamish so I’ve been going to Whistler for day trips and weekend getaways for decades… and I’m not a skier!

-- Things to do in Whistler Village: Wander along Village Stroll, go shopping, eat at fabulous restaurants, ice skate outdoors, explore the valley trail, or enjoy apres ski culture
+• Things to do in Whistler Village: Wander along Village Stroll, go shopping, ice skate outdoors, and explore the valley trail

-I’ve also included a Whistler in Winter FAQ at the end that answers all the questions you might have about planning a trip to Whistler in winter: What is the weather like?
+• Whistler FAQ: Let me answer all your questions about planning a trip to Whistler in winter: What is the weather like?
 When is the ski hill open?
 What to pack?
 What month is best to visit Whistler?
 And lots more.

 Read on get the locals low-down on the best things to do in Whistler in winter.

-Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no extra cost to you if you make a purchase.
-Thanks for supporting my website. -Taryn
+Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
+Thanks for your support. -Taryn

 Table of Contents